volta-cli/website/subdomains/docs/_reference/install.md

 # `volta install`

 The `volta install` command will set your default version of a tool.
 It will also fetch that tool if it isn't already cached locally.
-It has the following synax:
+It has the following syntax:

 ```
 Installs a tool in your toolchain